infonl/info-jira-scrumboard/README.md

 Refresh page with JIRA opened.. and have fun!

 To get the lastest version:
-9. Go to your JIRA
+1. Go to your JIRA
-10. Click 'User JavaScript and CSS' icon
+2. Click 'User JavaScript and CSS' icon
-11. Open the two panes (js/css) in the plugin
+3. Open the two panes (js/css) in the plugin
-12. Open https://github.com/infonl/jira-scrumboard/blob/master/css.css Press RAW and copy-paste content in CSS pane
+4. Open https://github.com/infonl/jira-scrumboard/blob/master/css.css Press RAW and copy-paste content in CSS pane
-13. Ppen https://github.com/infonl/jira-scrumboard/blob/master/js.js Press RAW and copy-paste content in JS pane
+5. Open https://github.com/infonl/jira-scrumboard/blob/master/js.js Press RAW and copy-paste content in JS pane
-14. Save
+6. Save
 Go to your JIRA and refresh page and have fun!

 ps css.css and js.js are updated more frequently than the settings-file since that is easier to update for us.